-- Use a super lice treatment (as discussed, I recommend Head Hunters WipeOut on dry hair divided into small sections per WipeOut instructions).
+- Use a super lice treatment or home remedy (as discussed, I recommend Head Hunters WipeOut on dry hair divided into small sections per WipeOut instructions).

-- Remove all lice and lice eggs with the Nit-Free Terminator Comb by dividing the hair into small sections.
-(See #6 if you are not able to comb through your hair with a lice comb.)
+- If possible, remove all lice and lice eggs with the Nit-Free Terminator Comb by dividing the hair into small sections.

-- Check all family members for head lice with a lice comb or treat all family members using lice shampoo.
+- Check all family members for head lice.

-- If you were not able to remove lice and lice eggs with the lice comb, then repeat treatment with Head Hunters every 5 days.
+- Repeat treatment with Head Hunters every 5 days.
 Today will be day 0, so repeat on days 5, 10, and 15.